IBM-Cloud/gp-common/README.md

 On this page:

 1. Provide a name for your service instance
-2. Connect to an application (optional)
+2. Choose a region/location where you want to provision service instance
+3. Select a resource group you want the service instance to belong to
-3. Select a plan
+4. Select a plan
 4. Click Create

 ![IBM Cloud Catalog Entry](images/catalog-entry.png "Globalization Pipeline catalog entry")